gmaxstores/Dental-Customer-Relationship-manager/README.md

 This is a simple Customer Relationship Management software for a dental clinic.

 I've created a dashboard where staffs can have access to and manage patient data.
-Used django authentication Staff roles include: dentist, receptionist and admin Functionalities include managing patients and patient appointments.
+Used django authentication

+Staff roles include: dentist, receptionist and admin

+Functionalities include managing patients and patient appointments.

-Each role has specific capabilities
+Each role has specific capabilities:

 --Dentist can only view

---Receptionist can create patients and appointments as well as delete appointments -- Admin can do everything including deleting patients I've also activated the admin page where staffs can be managed.
+--Receptionist can create patients and appointments as well as delete appointments

+-- Admin can do everything including deleting patients

+I've also activated the admin page where staffs can be managed.

 I've created two staffProfiles to aid sampling - receptionist and dentist.
 Only staffs can log in to access the dashboard.

 Use any of the staff profiles above to login.

 Password is qwerty54321

 I integrated the software with google firebase where the patients data and appointments are stored.
 The appoinment table has a many-to-one relationship with the patients table in firebase.
 While dbSQLite is used for storing staff profiles.

 I also created a superuser to aid sampling :